-To further maximize the ROI of your podcast, you can use your show to promote your products and services, your affiliate programs, or even your Patreon link.
-Your podcast sets you up as an expert in your niche, and you have built a relationship and created a rapport with your audience from your knowledge.
+To further maximize the ROI of your podcast, you can use your show to promote your products and services, partner programs, or even a Patreon link.
+Your podcast sets you up as an expert in your niche, and you have built a relationship and created a rapport with your audience.
 Your listeners trust you.
-Even if you’re not selling anything, your podcast could, at the very least, pay for itself with sponsorship.
+Even if you’re not selling anything, your podcast could, at the very least, pay for itself with sponsorships.
 A home security alarm company could be the perfect fit for your true-crime podcast.
-If your show focuses on women entrepreneurs, you could partner with a calendar or productivity app.
+If your show focuses on entrepreneurs, you could partner with a calendar or productivity app.

 Keep the adage that podcasting is a marathon, not a sprint when considering the ROI you see from your shows.
 Maximize your effort, make a long term plan, and stick to it.
 If you understand your goal, you can keep putting strategies into place to get where you want to be.
-Building your reputation takes time and consistent, good quality content.
-Your audience will hear your passion for your subject matter when they listen to your show.
+Building your reputation takes time and consistent, quality content.
+Your audience will hear your passion when they listen to your show.

 Take time to plan how to maximize the return on investment, be sensitive to what your listeners need, understand it, and act on it.
 Give your listeners unbeatable value with your content, and you will end up seeing great returns on your investment.

 Need more help creating and growing an amazing podcast?
 Schedule a free call today!